tuana9a/gem.dino.1/README.md

 # GemDino
 My first RPG game made with java and swing.
-Now it's nothing big but it was
+Now it's nothing big but it was a great experience